emmenru/DD2421/README.md

 **(3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting?**

-See answer for Exercise 5.
+See answer for Assignment 5.

 <h2>Assignment 7</h2>
 If you had to pick a classifier, naive Bayes or a decision tree or the boosted versions of these, which one would you pick?
 Motivate from the following criteria: